-VP of Product at LearnVest and Head of Consumer Experience for Digital Products at Northwestern Mutual since 2015.
-He broke into product over 15 years ago.
-Studied Engineering and Computer Science.
-Worked at Goldman & Sachs for 13 years, first as an engineer but after 2 years realized that he didn’t like it.
+Vivek has been the Head of Product at LearnVest and Head of Consumer Experience for Digital Products at Northwestern Mutual since 2015.
+He broke into product over 15 years ago and studied Engineering and Computer Science.
+He worked at Goldman Sachs for 13 years, first as an engineer and after 2 years realized that he didn’t like it.
 He loves startups sharing his knowledge through giving keynote talks whenever he’s able to!

 Let’s start with Vivek’s simple question.
-If you had to spend 24 hours a day, 7 days a week for 14 days with one person what would he be like?
+If you had to spend 24 hours a day, 7 days a week for 14 days with one person, what would they be like?
 Patient?
 Flexible?
 Collaborative?
 Thoughtful?
 Funny?
 Empathetic?
 The question has a lot in common with qualities that a good product Manager should have.
 However, they are all adjectives on the softer side.

-A Product Manager is involved in everything when it comes to a product, and he needs his team members to get along with him and vice versa.
-When there are a lot of people in the room (designers, engineers, and developers) and a problem needs to be solved who do they all turn to for a solution?
+Product Managers are involved in everything when it comes to a product and they need their team members to get along with them and vice versa.
+When there are a lot of people in the room (designers, engineers and developers) and a problem needs to be solved who do they all turn to for a solution?
 The Product Manager.

 Emotional intelligence is an important skill for Product Managers.
-It’s not just about how you can manage your own emotions but also about how you adapt to other people’s emotions.
-For engineers, the world is black and white, but for PM’s everything’s gray.
+It’s not just about how you can manage your own emotions, but also about how you adapt to other people’s emotions.
+For engineers, the world may be more black and white, but for PMs, everything’s gray.
 Here are our four tips on how to master emotional intelligence as a PM.

 Connect on an emotional level

 Reading the room when you walk in is very important.
 It doesn’t have to take a long time.
 Just to do a quick check on what people are expressing on their faces.
-That way you can pick up on some emotional clues and are more capable reacting to them.
+That way you can pick up on some emotional clues and are more capable to react to them.